Dr Benjamin Dalton

 Research Interests

-My new project, provisionally titled Transforming the Hospital with Contemporary French Philosophy, argues that contemporary French philosophers are currently engaging with biomedical science in ways which can propose new kinds of healthcare spaces and hospital environments.
+My current project, Transforming the Hospital with Contemporary French Philosophy, argues that contemporary French philosophers are today engaging with biomedical science and clinical architectures in ways which can propose new kinds of healthcare spaces and hospital environments.
 Bringing together thinkers such as Catherine Malabou, Paul B. Preciado, Jean-Luc Nancy and Isabelle Stengers, I argue that there has been a shift in the relationship between French philosophy and the hospital: whereas Michel Foucault’s influential critique Birth of the Clinic (1963) once characterised a philosophical distrust of the hospital, my new project seeks to analyse how contemporary French philosophers are engaging positively and dynamically with medical science in order to propose new clinical environments for empowering and emancipatory healthcare.
-I am particularly interested in how philosophy can help propose empowering healthcare environments for LGBTQIA+ patients.
-I have published preliminary work from this project in my article: ‘The Plastic Clinic: Catherine Malabou’s Architectural Therapeutics’ (Essays in French Literature & Culture, 2021).
+I have published work from this project in recent articles: (Essays in French Literature & Culture, 2021); (Nottingham French Studies, 2023); ‘ (The Senses & Society, 2024); (Paragraph, 2024); and (Film-Philosophy, 2024).

 01/03/2024 → …